guyroyse/give-me-some-credit-redisai/README.md

     $ pip install -r requirements.txt

-## Step 4: Build the Model
+## Step 4: Build the scikit-learn Model

 Run the Python script to build the model:

     $ python build.py

+When completed, you will have a `.pickle` file in the model folder.
+This is your model.
+You will also have a text files called `samples.txt` with all of the training data that you can use to try out the model once you have deployed it to RedisAI.

+## Step 5: Deploy the Model to RedisAI

+RedisAI doesn't know what a `.pickle` file is.
+It does, however, know about ONNX files.
+So let's convert it before we deploy it.
+Run the Python script below to do do:

+    $ python convert.py

-When completed, you will have a file in the model folder.
+When completed, you will have a `.onnx` file in the model folder.
 This file can be loaded into RedisAI.
-It will also output several examples from the training data that you can use to try out the model once you have deployed it to RedisAI.

-## Step 5: Deploy the Model to RedisAI

-This is actually pretty easy assuming you have RedisAI configured with Redis already.
+Actually deploying it to RedisAI pretty easy assuming you have RedisAI configured with Redis already.
 Just enter the following command:

     $ redis-cli -x AI.MODELSET models:gmsc:linearsvc ONNX CPU BLOB < model/give-me-some-credit_linear-svc.onnx

 ## Step 6: Play Around

-This script takes the entire test dataset and generates Redis commands to set the tensors, run the model, and read the output tensors.
-These are in `samples.txt` and also include the original result in the test data, and the value predicted by the model.
+The `samples.txt` file has tons of Redis commands to set the tensors, run the model, and read the output tensors.
+It also include the original result in the test data, and the value predicted by the model.
 Look in there and play about.